dawescc/porpo/README.md

 ![VER_SpeedF_Bah](/src/examples/images/ver_bah_fastest_speed.png)
 <figcaption align = "center">
   <b>Max Verstappen speed on the fastest lap he set in 2022 Bahrain GP.
-We can the difference between this lap, and lap 54, when he retired.</b>
+We can the difference between this lap and lap 54, when he retired.</b>
 </figcaption>

 ### Session